 Why should I use CBL to teach course content?

-- Provides students with opportunities to become active in their communities which will lead to a deeper sense of social responsibility and civic engagement.
-We are changing the workforce one student at a time.
+- Empowers students to become active in their communities which will lead to a deeper sense of social responsibility and civic engagement.

-- An opportunity to expand a students’ network helping them with their future job search.
+- Allows opportunities for students to expand their network, helping them with their future job search.

 - Provides services and solutions to needs in our communities.